A Temporary Smile Design

 For a smaller case, involving just 6 teeth, the cost could be about half of that.

 How Will Your Snap-On Smile Look?

-This is a great option for a temporary smile, for a temporary tooth replacement for dental implants cases, or for someone who needs cosmetic dentistry but simply can't afford a permanent solution.
+This is an acceptable option for a temporary smile, for a temporary tooth replacement for dental implants cases, or for someone who needs cosmetic dentistry but simply can’t afford a permanent solution.
 But select your dentist based on your expectations.
-If you're looking for a beautiful smile, you're going to need to go to an excellent cosmetic dentist such as we recommend on this website.
+If you’re looking for a nice smile, you’re going to need to go to an excellent cosmetic dentist such as we recommend on this website.
 See our list of recommended cosmetic dentists.
+And I need to add that the problem with that is that many excellent cosmetic dentists will not offer this appliance because it will not create a beautiful smile that meets the quality of work they like to put out.
 If you want to spend as little money as possible and you just need something really basic, your family dentist could probably help you.
-We're not going to give dire warnings here about selecting the right dentist, the way we do for permanent smile makeovers, because you shouldn't be expecting perfection with this product in the first place.
-Plus, it isn't attached permanently.
+We’re not going to give dire warnings here about selecting the right dentist, the way we do for permanent smile makeovers, because you shouldn’t be expecting perfection with this product in the first place.
+Plus, it isn’t attached permanently.

 Please see our blog postings.
 We have a category with several postings about Snap-On Smile dating back as far as 2007, where we recommend this as a temporary, inexpensive fix for someone with spacing between their teeth, and we answer people’s questions, such as, how much does this cost?
 You may be particularly interested in a Snap-On Smile testimonial from a user that we received in 2010.
 We also have a Snap-On Smile complaint from another patient who was totally disappointed.